sideeffects/HoudiniEngineSample/README.md

 Welcome to the Houdini Engine Sample Application.

-This app is intended for studios to use as reference and inspiration when writing Houdini integrations for their own DCC application or game engine using Houdini Engine.
-Overtime we hope to update the source code you find here with best practices and code samples to handle use-cases such as working with multiparms, heightfields, leveraging PDG and more.
+This app is intended for studios to use as reference and inspiration when writing Houdini integrations for their own DCC application or game engine.
+Overtime we hope to update the project with code samples to handle use-cases such as working with multiparms, heightfields, leveraging PDG and more.

 ### Documentation